 Deadwood gets its very own asteroid - and it’s astronomically big

 RAPID CITY, S.D.
-(KOTA) - In the late 1800′s gold miners tripped over what would become known as the historical Town of Deadwood.
+(KOTA) - In the late 1800′s gold miners tripped over what would become the historical Town of Deadwood.

 It was during the American gold rush excursions that American miners found a valley full of gold and petrified trees.

-This previously undiscovered treasure trove became an overnight sensation, and the town of Deadwood was born- a location that would make its name on America’s historical map as a haven for fortune-hunters and rabble rousers alike.
+This previously undiscovered treasure trove became a supernova of dreams realized.
+Deadwood, S.D., would become a site that would make its name on America’s historical map as a haven for fortune-hunters and rabble rousers alike.

 The outlaws who speckle the history and folklore of America’s Wild West are the folks who sealed Deadwoods’s place in America’s history.
 Western gunfighter Wild Bill Hickock and other fortune-hunters became almost mythologically synonymous with Deadwood’s name.